-Ms. Lee (57) has been a Director of the Company since January 2006.
+Ms. Lee (58) has been a Director of the Company since January 2006.
 Ms. Lee is Chairman and Chief Executive Officer of BET Networks ("BET"), a division of Viacom Inc., a global media and entertainment company, that owns and operates Black Entertainment Television.
-Ms. Lee's career at BET began in 1986 as Vice President and General Counsel.
-In 1992, she was named Executive Vice President of Legal Affairs and Publisher of BET's magazine division, while continuing to serve as BET's General Counsel.
-In 1995, Ms. Lee assumed responsibility for BET's strategic business development and was named President and Chief Operating Officer in 1996.
+Ms. Lee has held executive management positions of increasing responsibility with BET since joining that company in 1986.
 Prior to joining BET, Ms. Lee was an attorney with the Washington, D.C.-based law firm of Steptoe & Johnson.
 Ms. Lee serves as a member of the Company's Nominating and Corporate Governance Committee.
 Ms. Lee has served on the Boards of Directors of the following public reporting companies within the last five years: Eastman Kodak Company ("Kodak") (1999 - 2011); WGL Holdings, Inc. ("WGL") (2000 - present), for which she also serves as a member of the audit committee; Marriott International, Inc. ("Marriott") (2004 - present); and the Company (2006 - present).

-Ms. Mellon (44) has been a Director of the Company since August 2008.
+Ms. Mellon (45) has been a Director of the Company since August 2008.
 Ms. Mellon is the President of TMellon Enterprises LLC.
 In 1996, Ms. Mellon founded, and thereafter until November 2011 served in a senior executive capacity with, J. Choo Limited ("Jimmy Choo"), a leading manufacturer and international retailer of glamorous, ready-to-wear women's shoes and accessories based in London, England, including serving most recently as Chief Creative Officer.
 Prior to that, Ms. Mellon served as accessories editor for British Vogue magazine, since 1990, and previously held positions at Mirabella magazine and Phyllis Walters Public Relations.
 Ms. Mellon also serves on the Board of Directors and on the Creative Advisory Board of The H Company Holdings, LLC, a privately held holding company which owns and manages the Halston fashion design company.
 Ms. Mellon has served on the Board of Directors of the following public reporting company within the last five years: the Company (2008 - present).